Mat2314/weirdtext-package/README.md

 # Weirdtext
 It is a python script to encode and decode messages to a weird form of the text.

+## Package installation

+To install weirdtext package go to root directory of a project and run the following command: `python3 -m pip install dist/weirdtext_tools-0.0.1-py3-none-any.whl`

 ## Endcoder

-Encoder is encoding given plaintext to a weirdtext form and returns tuple containing
+Encoder function: `def encode(plaintext: str) -> (str, list)` Encoder is encoding given plaintext to a weirdtext form and returns tuple containing
 - encoded text
 - list of sorted original words from the plaintext

 ## Decoder

+Decoder function: `def decode(weirdtext: str, original_words: list) -> str`
 Decoder decodes given weirdtext to original version.
 It returns a string which is the final decoded value.

+## Usage

+To test the package functions run your python interpreter and type the following commands:

+`from weirdtext import encoder`

+`encoder.encode("This is Sparta!")`

+This function will encode given message to some weirdtext.

+To test decode function do the following:

+`from weirdtext import decoder`

+`decoder.decode('\n--weird--\nTihs is Stpraa!\n--weird--\n',['Sparta', 'This', 'is'])`

+The decode function will analyze the weirdtext and decode it thanks to given list of original words.

 ## Running tests
 To run the tests run the following command: